Design and Technology

 Request More Info

 Turn your love of theatre, art and scenic design into a rewarding career combining creativity and technical skill.
-During this program, you will develop your abilities in design, idea development, production and entrepreneurship under the tutelage of professional stage directors and practicing artists.
+Design and Technology MFA students can choose to focus their studies in any of the following areas:

 - Program Type: Master's